-Moxie uses a simple software interrupt instruction (swi
+Moxie uses a simple software interrupt instruction (swi) to implement

 and then jumps to a global exception handler routine.
 The exception